BlueberryWolf/WEBFISHINGModdingGuide/README.md

      ```gd
      var INIT = Steam.steamInit(true, 3146520)
      ```
-6. You can now load the game by pressing F5!
+5. You can now load the game by pressing F5!

-### 3. Set Up the Mod Directory Structure

-1. In the root of the decompiled project, create a new folder structure: `mods/authorname.modname`.
-   - Replace `authorname` with your username.
-   - Replace `modname` with the name of your mod.
-3. Inside `mods/authorname.modname`, create a script called `main.gd`.
-   - **Note**: GDWeave, the modloader, loads mods from `mods/authorname.modname/main.gd` (authorname.modname is specified in manifest.json of your mod).

 ### 4. Example mod, using my [Comfy Mod APIs](https://github.com/BlueberryWolf/APIs)
 This example mod prints the name of any player that joins to the console, then changes their walk_speed to 50.